Craft Shows: How Much Should You Expect to Sell?

 Point 1:

-The amount you pay for the booth fee is on-par with the quantity (and quality) of customers who will shop the show
+The amount you pay for the booth fee is on par with the quantity and quality of customers who will shop at the show.

 Cheap booth fees generally mean fewer customers.